top of page

 • Silent Treatment as a Group: Everyone suddenly withdraws affection and communication, leaving the target isolated.

-• Gaslighting by Committee: Multiple family members deny events, minimize abuse, or insist the problem is you.
+• Gaslighting by Committee: Multiple family members deny events, minimise abuse, or insist the problem is you.

 • Exclusion from Family Life: Being left out of gatherings, conversations, or decisions.

-• Character Assassination: Attacking your reputation inside the family, or painting you as the divisive one in your marriage.
+• Character Assassination: Attacking your reputation within the family or portraying you as the divisive one in your marriage.

 The purpose of mobbing is control.
 By pushing the scapegoat into a corner, the narcissist maintains their power and keeps the family dynamic intact, even if it’s toxic.